Circuit Design for Clique Problem and Its Implementation on Quantum Computer: General Flow of Proposed Automated Framework for Mapping Clique Problem to Quantum Computers

-The complete flow of proposed design for mapping \textit{k}-clique problem from a graph to quantum computer is shown in Fig 6.
-The proposed algorithm takes adjacency matrix as input and gives a QASM gate list as output.
-This QASM gate list can further be used as an input to a NISQ device for verification.
+The complete flow of proposed design for mapping clique problem from a graph to quantum computer is shown in Figure \ref{generalflow}.
+The proposed algorithm \textbf{Oracle\_clique\_problem} takes adjacency matrix as input and gives an QASM gate list as output.
+After realizing the logical gates into quantum computer supported 1-qubit and 2-qubit gates and through qubit mapping algorithm based on qubit topology, this QASM gate list can be further used as an input to a quantum computer to get the implementation result of clique problem.
+These MCT realization \cite{Acasiete_2020} and qubit mapping algorithm \cite{zul8342181, li2019tackling, tan2020optimal} are well-defined in the literature.
+We have just adopted them as a support in our framework.

+The main contribution that we have made in this paper is to automatically design the circuit for clique problem using Grover's algorithm, when the adjacency matrix of graph and clique size $k$ are given.
+As discussed in subsection 2.5, circuit design of diffusion operator is generalized irrespective of the given computational problem.
+Moreover, the oracle is problem specific, therefore our proposed algorithm is completely based on the generation of oracle circuit for clique problem.